Orsett: Buildings

 Orsett has a variety of listed and interesting buildings, including the almost perfectly preserved Victorian workmen's cottages on Maltings Lane as well as several Grade Two listed timber-framed and thatched houses, and grand houses dating from the reign of Charles II.

 Apart from some small-scale Council housing in Ridgewell Avenue to the North of the High Street, there was no significant growth in residential development until 1954–55 when new properties were erected in School Lane.
 These were followed by further developments on the former site of the Anglican Rectory (known as Herga Hyll following its sale), off Rectory and Conways Roads and off Rowley Road.
 During the late 1980s and throughout the 1990s, a new housing estate was built on land that belonged to the old container site, and some of the ex-military Orsett Camp site, between Stanford Road and Orsett Golf Course.

 Most of the former hospital site has been re-developed as housing in the last five years.
 The redevelopment provided 200 houses, despite being within the green belt and avoided the need to provide affordable housing on the site.

 Opposite the Old Bakery, on the west side of Rectory Road, is Orsett Masonic Hall which is home to Orsett Masonic Lodge.

 The historic Orsett Hall on Prince Charles's Avenue, the home of the Whitmore family until their estate was sold in the late-1960s, was destroyed by fire in May 2007 but was rebuilt during 2008–09.
 The exterior design is in keeping with the original Georgian building.
 It was used for a Help for Heroes charity event on 11 April 2010.
 Orsett House is an early-eighteenth-century house off the High Street and on the western edge of the village.

 It has a well-equipped village hall at its western end and a centre for the churches in the High Street.

 Sport

 Orsett is home to a cricket club.
 It has one tennis court and a bowling green.

-Politics
+Governance

-Orsett is part of a ward that also contains Bulphan, Horndon-on-the-Hill and Lower-Dunton.
-Politically, it has traditionally been Conservative.
+There is one tier of local government covering Orsett, at unitary authority level: Thurrock Council.
+One of the wards of Thurrock is called Orsett, which also includes the villages of Bulphan and Horndon-on-the-Hill and surrounding rural areas as well as Orsett village itself.